 What is Call Disposition?

-“Call disposition” is a call center term for a label that describes the outcome of a call.
-For years, customer service teams have been logging “call dispositions,” and sales teams are now doing the same.
-By tracking call outcomes, sales managers can gain valuable intelligence that can be used to optimize their teams’ sales process.
+“Call disposition” is a term to describe the outcome of a call.
+For years, customer service teams have been logging call dispositions, and now sales teams are doing the same.
+By tracking call outcomes, sales managers gain valuable intelligence to optimize their teams’ sales process.

 As a best practice, each call disposition should be stored in CRM under the call’s record.
 Dispositions can then be pulled into custom dashboards or reports.
 This way, trends in call outcomes can be tracked in real-time while informing sales and marketing strategy.

 By tracking different disposition metrics, sales managers can gain insight into ways to improve their teams’ sales process.
 A disproportionately high number of call outcomes can alert sales managers of systemic opportunities or problems.

 One of the best things about call dispositions is that they can be completely customized depending on which outcome metrics are important to your business.
 As an example, here are some sample call dispositions and what can be gleaned by tracking them.

 Appointment Set – If a high number of calls in a specific campaign lead to appointments, then it likely means that the campaign is doing a good job of generating high-quality leads.

 Demo booked– For SaaS companies, tracking demos is a really important metric that gives insight into how well sales development reps (SDRs) are doing their job.
 If reps aren’t booking enough demos, it could be time for management to intervene and coach reps on ways to initiate demos.
 However, if there aren’t a lot of demos being booked then it could indicate that lead quality is down.